kasturi-sahu/Machine_Learning_Projects/Bank Dataset/README.md

-# Machine Learning on IRIS Data Set
+# Machine Learning on Bank DataSet

 ## Summarization of Learning